-In EYFS, music is taught within the strands Expressive Arts and Design and Understanding the World.
-It is not taught discretely but rather as an intrinsic part of the whole EYFS curriculum and the children are immersed in Music.
-To this end, there are a range of instruments to explore left out on display for the children and there is an outdoor stage where children can create performances.
+In EYFS, music is taught within the strands Expressive Arts and Design.
+It is taught discretely, and also as an intrinsic part of the whole EYFS curriculum, whereby the children are immersed in Music.
+To this end, there are Music areas within continuous provision for children to extend the learning covered in Music lessons.
 Songs are sung daily with the children relating to current topics or times of year.
 Some of these songs are action songs, thus encouraging early development of core skills such as pulse and rhythm.